MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UETv2HowCTWorks.md

        | **yyyy-MM-ddTHH:mm:ss+z** | "2017-06-01T13:00:00-0100" |
        | **yyyy-MM-dd HH:mm:ss zzzz** | "2017-06-01 13:00:00 EasternTimeUSCanada" |
        | **yyyy-MM-ddTHH:mm:ss zzzz** | "2017-06-01T13:00:00 EasternTimeUSCanada" |
     1. Save the file locally to import it into Microsoft Advertising once.
-If you’re scheduling recurring imports, save the file to an online location.
+If youâ€™re scheduling recurring imports, save the file to an online location.

   - **Import conversion adjustments**